A Doll's House, Part 2: Productions

 The play was commissioned by South Coast Repertory in Costa Mesa, California, where it was directed by Shelley Butler in April 2017.
 The play opened on Broadway on April 27, 2017, after previews, which began on March 30, 2017, at the John Golden Theatre.
-The Broadway production was directed by Sam Gold and the cast featured Laurie Metcalf, Chris Cooper, Jayne Houdyshell, and Condola Rashād.
+The Broadway production was directed by Sam Gold and the cast featured Laurie Metcalf, Chris Cooper, Jayne Houdyshell, and Condola Rashad.
 This marked Hnath's Broadway debut.

 The Broadway production had been extended to January 7, 2018, past the original 16-week limited engagement closing in July.
 However, it was announced on September 6, 2017 that the production would close on September 24, 2017.

 Metcalf, Cooper, and Rashād exited the production on July 23.
 They were replaced by Julie White as Nora, Stephen McKinley Henderson as Torvald, and Erin Wilhelmi as Emmy.

 The Melbourne Theatre Company is scheduled to present the Australian premiere, featuring Marta Dusseldorp, opening in August 2018.

-A production directed by James Macdonald and starring Noma Dumezweni is scheduled to run 10 June 2022 - 6 August 2022 at the Donmar Warehouse.
+A production directed by James Macdonald and starring Noma Dumezweni premiered in the UK on 10 June 2022 - 6 August 2022 at the Donmar Warehouse.